FEntwumS/FEntwumS.NetlistViewer/README.md

 `hierarchy -check -top <top>; proc; memory -nomap; flatten -scopename; write_json -compat-int <top>.json`.
 This sequence expects the HDL files to be fully loaded.

+While the viewing of post-synthesis netlists is currently not well-supported, you should be able to view most post-synthesis netlists.

 # Troubleshooting

 ## ERROR: Module ... is not part of the design